CYBERPOWERPC Gamer Ultra GUA883 Review

 With a score of 1407 on single-core performance and 6388 average CPU Mark, the AMD FX-6300 lands behind the Intel Core i5-3570K with an average score of 7174 points.
 That’s not too much of a surprise considering that comparable Intel processors usually outclass their AMD rivals, yielding better performance in exchange for higher prices.

-The important thing here is the margin of the Intel chip’s prowess.
+The important thing here is the margin of the Intel chip’s prowess, especially when running on Windows 10 Home operating system.
 While it is well ahead of the AMD FX, it’s not much ahead that you’d notice a performance gap when gaming, which isn’t typically very CPU intensive.
 In fact, when you factor price and performance, AMD’s latest Ryzen chips are catching up on some of Intel’s top performers.

 So clearly, the Ultra GUA880 is a little behind its Intel-powered competitors – but not much, and that really matters in a gaming machine.
 Why?
 Because your processor doesn’t play a significant role in graphical performance.
 Thus, picking up a capable yet inexpensive CPU is often considered the best route, and the AMD FX-6300 offers stable, reliable performance at a bargain.
 If you’re interested in getting an Intel-powered desktop, CyberPowerPC now offers the Gamer Xtreme VR GXiVR8060A6 with the latest Intel Core i5-9400F and Nvidia GeForce GTX 1060 graphics card.